NeoPower-Digital/inkathon-dapp/README.md

 #### Switching chain state

-Similar to what is done with [Connecting wallet state](#connecting-wallet-state) we can use `isConnecting` property to control the switching chain state
+Similar to what is done with [Connecting wallet state](#connecting-wallet-state) we can use `isConnecting` property to handle the switching chain state

 ```jsx
 import { useInkathon } from "@scio-labs/use-inkathon";